huliping-cu/how-to-cook-a-Gordon-Ramsay-steak/README.md

 ```

 ## To Learn
 After the website is up and running in your local host server, click on the Start Learning tab and follow the instructions!
-Don't forget to take the quiz to really master the recipe!
+Don't forget to take the quiz by clicking the Game Button to really master the recipe!